 The different flows in SQL Server Integration Services (SSIS) are Data Flow and Control Flow.
 The data flow task will be executed by the data flow engine, which moves or transfers the data between sources and their destinations.
 By adding a Data flow task into the package, control will provide the Extract, Transform and Load (ETL) tool feature.
 A data flow contains a minimum of one data flow component.

 A typical data flow component contains extracting data from sources and transforming data to destinations that can be modified and data loading at destinations.
 An execution plan will be provided at the data flow engine at the time of execution.
-The Bulk processing feature can be utilised instead of data flow tasks to insert the bulk data into the SQL Server Database.
+The Bulk processing feature can be utilized instead of data flow tasks to insert the bulk data into the SQL Server Database.
 A Control Flow provides the path for the execution of the workflow of tasks to be carried out.
 A looping concept is an example of the Control flow execution method.

-Data Flow provides the data transformation from source destination, whereas Control flow defines the way of data flow by executing logically and the control flow operations to be carried out.
+Data Flow provides the data transformation from the source destination, whereas Control flow defines the way of data flow by executing logically and the control flow operations to be carried out.
 Every SQL Server Integration Services (SSIS) package contains a control flow with optionally at least one data flow.
 The control flow elements are of three types: containers in packages that provide structures, functionality providing tasks, and precedence constraints.
 The integration services architecture gives the option of nesting the containers too.

 5. What are the different types of transformations?